Tiphia femorata: Distribution and habitat

 This species is present in most of Europe, the eastern Palearctic realm, and North Africa.
 It mainly inhabits warmer, dry and semi-arid grasslands and meadows.

 Description

 The adult males grow up to 5–12 mm long, while females reach 5–15 mm.
 The body is completely black, light haired, and the tibiae and femora of the middle and rear pairs of legs are reddish brown.
 Rather similar species are Tiphia minuta and Tiphia unicolor.

 Biology

 It is a univoltine species.
 These wasps can be encountered from June through September feeding on nectar and pollen of flowers (especially on Apiaceae species).

-Like most members of Tiphiidae, T. femorata parasitizes by stinging the larvae of various species of Scarabaeidae, though especially hunts beetles of Amphimallon solstitiale.
+Like most members of Tiphiidae, T. femorata parasitizes by stinging the larvae of various species of Scarabaeidae, and especially hunts beetles of Amphimallon solstitiale.
 The females can smell larvae of beetles in the soil, then they dig up and drop an egg in their victims.
 The larvae of T. femorata feed externally on the grubs.